 Students looking to engage in hands-on experience, widen their professional network and engage in professional development should connect with our Careers Services.
 The Faculty of Information offers a variety of work-integrated learning opportunities such as: MI Co-op option, practicum, Toronto Academic Libraries Internship Program (TALint), job shadowing, and ask-an-alum.

-We courage our students to engage widely in various professional circles and broaden your horizons beyond disciplinary boundaries.
+We encourage our students to engage widely in various professional circles and broaden your horizons beyond disciplinary boundaries.
 Our students, alumni and faculty are members of many professional associations.
 Our strong ties, built over many years, with these institutions keep us all abreast of the latest trends in the industries.
 Throughout the year, you may find representatives and members of these associations taking active roles in assisting our students by providing relevant industry insights and networking opportunities.
 Examples of these include: